Our inboxes are overflowing with offers, promotions and email newsletters.

 Some brands choose to end with a simple sign-off like “Best, [your name here]” or “See you next time, [your name here]”.
 Others follow up with their title or even a link to their website with a bio.
 No matter what you choose, you can make it work for you by assessing your brand personality.

-Now that you know the crucial elements inside every effective email, we can shift gears and talk about how to prepare for the writing stage of your email content creation process.
+Now let’s shift gears and talk about how to write an email.
 When done right, email marketing can be one of the most influential marketing channels you have.

 In order to make a lasting impression with your emails, you need to keep your larger marketing strategy in mind.
-How you teach, share stories, and sell inside your emails should be similar to the way you market inside other marketing platforms like social media.
+How you teach, share stories, and sell inside your emails can be similar to the way you market on other marketing platforms like social media.